 The Planetary Society recognizes the threat that asteroids and comets–known as Near-Earth Objects (NEOs)–represent.
-While an asteroid strike could have devastating effects, the good news is that an asteroid impact is the only natural disaster that is completely preventable.
-Our role in planetary defense ranges from our Laser Bees project to redirect asteroids, to our Shoemaker NEO grant program to support astronomers who seek to discover, observe and track NEOs.
+While an asteroid strike could have devastating effects, the good news is that an asteroid impact is the only large-scale natural disaster that is, in theory, preventable.
+We fund innovative projects that refine deflection technology, provide direct financial assistance to astronomers who discover, observe, and track NEOs, and support smart policy solutions in Washington, D.C. and around the world.

 Is there an asteroid or comet out there that poses a risk to life on Earth?
 The answer is certainly "yes," but we don't yet know where the next major impactor will come from or when it will crash.
 The best way to size up the threat and reduce this uncertainty is to search the skies for these crumbs of the solar system, categorizing asteroids and comets using the Torino Scale.